MalekKamel/Bulletin/README.md

 ```

 ## Queue Strategy
-What if you need to show 2 bulletins or more in sequntial order?
-In another worders, show each bulletin after dismissing the previous one?
+What if you need to show 2 bulletins or more in a sequntial order?
+In another worders, what if you want to show each bulletin after dismissing the previous one?

-[`QueueStrategy`](#queue-strategy-interface) interface provides a solution for queuing problem
+[`QueueStrategy`](#queue-strategy-interface) interface provides a solution for queuing problem:

 ``` kotlin
 BulletinConfig.queueStrategies { +SheetQueueStrategy() }